gdufloux/the-elevator/README.md

 * Add alternative service to collect call requests
 * Add logic that controls the light at each floor
 * Conditional user controls
+* Add logic that controls the outer doors at each floor